TacoWolf/garden/logseq/version-files/base/pages/entertainment.md

 - prev: [[entrance]]
-- things that i like that you should check out.
+- things that we like that you should check out.
 	- [[music]]
 	- [[movies]]
 	- [[shows]]